jsutixvdatascyj5/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In software development, this translates to striving for simplicity in design and code.
 It means avoiding unnecessary complexity, writing clean and maintainable code, and using straightforward solutions where possible.
 This approach not only leads to more efficient and less buggy programs but also enhances collaboration among team members and future project scalability.
 Always remember that the best code is often the one that's easiest to understand and reason about.

+# 2024-01-12
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks this way, you can ensure that you are making progress on the things that matter most.

+Next, use a scheduling tool or plan to allocate time to each task.
+Allocating time helps you stay focused and makes sure you don't get sidetracked.
+Set deadlines for each tasks so that your planning is realistic and you have a goal to work towards.
+Using a tool like Trello or Asana can help with organizing and tracking your progress.
+ - 来自帮助助手